gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     gmx mk_angndx -s production.tpr -hyd no

-The **angle.ndx** file generated contains groups with all the atoms involved by an angle constraint, with the exception of the hydrogen atoms due to the use of ``-hyd no``.
-The atom ids selected in the groups can be seen from the **index.ndx** file:
+The **angle.ndx** file generated contains groups of all atoms involved in angle constraints, with hydrogen atoms excluded thanks to the ``-hyd no`` option.
+The atom indices included in the groups can be verified in the **index.ndx** file:

 ..  code-block:: bw